-In the province of Riau, habitats outside the Rimbang Baling / Batang Hari landscape (on the east side of the province) would probably disappear.
+In the province of Riau, habitats outside the Rimbang Baling / Batang Hari landscape (on the west side of the province) would probably disappear.
 Given the current level of encroachment of pulp & paper and oil palm estates in this region, this seems rather likely anyway (the regency of Indragiri Hilir we have talked about earlier is in Riau).

 What the government says

 The government’s strategy, as presented in this article, is to :

 - Develop pockets of habitat suited for tigers